micolous/igaeditor/Battlefield 2142 Ad Cache Editor/readme.txt

  - IGA Ad Cache Editor.exe (this is the main program)
  - IGACommon.dll (contains shared functions used throughout the program)
  - System.Data.SQLite.dll (contains the SQLite implementation, which is needed to open the cache files)

+ Adpack support: (you will not be able to import/export adpacks if you remove these)
+ - ICSharpCode.SharpZipLib.dll (ZIP compression library)

 Development Documentation Files (these are only needed if you are writing a program based on or that references this program):
  - All XML files. (*.xml)